NBNK, Co-op in final round for Lloyds branch sale

 NBNK was only formed in 2010 as a vehicle to acquire UK banking assets, although it has well-known names on its board, such as former Northern Rock boss Gary Hoffman and former Lloyd's of London insurance chairman Lord Peter Levene.

-The sale of the Lloyds branches could represent a first step toward Britain eventually selling off its Lloyds holding.
+The sale of the Lloyds branches could represent a first step towards Britain eventually selling off its Lloyds holding.

 Britain ended up with 83 percent of Royal Bank of Scotland (RBS.L) and 40 percent of Lloyds after bailing out both banks during the 2008 credit crisis.